 There’s a little Italian restaurant close to where the husband’s parents live, and every single time we go, the server hears something like this:

-“I’ll have the eggplant parmesan without the pasta.”
+“I’ll have the Eggplant Parmesan without the pasta.”

-“I’ll have the eggplant parmesan with penne.”
+“I’ll have the Eggplant Parmesan with penne.”

-“I’ll have the eggplant parmesan but I’m sharing with him.”
+“I’ll have the Eggplant Parmesan but I’m sharing with him.”

 We are predictable people.

-Making Baked Eggplant Parmesan
+How to Make Baked Eggplant Parmesan

 Baked Eggplant Parmesan